 Johnny Kaw Plaza - City Park

 The Friends of Johnny Kaw, a group of community citizens worked for several years to raise funds and awareness of the Johnny Kaw statue located in City Park.
-The Plaza is now complete, and includes limestone benches, lighting, landscaping, and signage that tells the story of Johnny Kaw.
+Construction of the Plaza was completed in September 2019, and includes limestone benches, lighting, and landscaping.
+Signage that tells the story of Johnny Kaw was added in 2020.
 To learn more about the Friends of Johnny Kaw, visit https://www.facebook.com/FriendsofJohnnyKaw/.
 To learn more about the history of Johnny Kaw, visit the plaza or click the image of Johnny Kaw below.

 Bluemont Hill Scenic Overlook

 The Bluemont Hill Scenic Overlook is a project of the Manhattan Kiwanis Club.
 For over 91 years, this club has maintained the iconic MANHATTAN letters on Bluemont Hill.
 For several years the club has worked to raise over $70,000 to create an ADA-accessible viewing platform.
-The platform will be nestled into an existing rock outcrop above the MANHATTAN letters.
-Construction has begun, with anticipated completion in Fall 2019.
+The platform, nestled into an existing rock outcrop above the MANHATTAN letters was completed in November 2019.

 To learn more about the project, view an overall presentation by clicking this image below: